Progress Reports

 December 2004 - the partial dredging of Coy Pond is a success; between September 2005 and December 2006 we returned to clear the island of rhododendron for access which enabled us to tackle a larger section of the pond.
 We laid timber supports for the island and planted a wide range of native, wildlife-friendly species.

-Summer 2005 - we made a start on the most extensive project undertaken by the partnership at Alderney Recreation Ground.
-It is anticipated to take around two years to complete.
+Summer 2005 - we made a start on the most extensive project undertaken by the partnership at Alderney Recreation Ground (since renamed Bourne Valley Park).

-September 2006 - BSP Project Officer funding comes to an end and Sarah is employed by Borough of Poole Leisure Services which allows her to continue work in the Bourne Valley and, importantly, on the project at Alderney Recreation Ground.
+September 2006 - BSP Project Officer funding comes to an end and Sarah is employed by Borough of Poole Leisure Services which allows her to continue work in the Bourne Valley and, importantly, on the project at Bourne Valley Park.
 The partnership does not disband; good working relationships have developed and partners will continue to work together and to lobby for local environmental action as-and-when necessary.

 Monitoring 2003/2004 - BSP has monitored stream water quality since 2001; a full stream water quality and local rainfall data set has been compiled and is available online, including analysis of SUDS performance.
 The data has been incorporated into a national 'best practise' study by HR Wallingford Rivers & Urban Catchments Group (yet to be published).